 Define a pseudo-Mach number

-The type of equation \eqref{eq: phi eq.} is determined by $L$, with $L>1$ for hyperbolic regions, $0\leq L<1$ for elliptic regions, and $L=1$ for parabolic regions.
-We point here that the following ellipticity principle was established in \cite{LY21}: for $\gamma\geq -1$, equation \eqref{eq: phi eq.} is elliptic in the interior of a parabolic-elliptic region; in particular, when $\gamma>-1$, there exists a domain-dependent function $\delta_0>0$ such that $L\leq 1-\delta_0$.
+The type of equation (\ref{eq: phi eq.}) is determined by $L$, with $L>1$ for hyperbolic regions, $0\leq L<1$ for elliptic regions, and $L=1$ for parabolic regions.
+We point here that the following ellipticity principle was established in \cite{LY21}: for $\gamma\geq -1$, equation (\ref{eq: phi eq.}) is elliptic in the interior of a parabolic-elliptic region; in particular, when $\gamma>-1$, there exists a domain-dependent function $\delta_0>0$ such that $L\leq 1-\delta_0$.
 Moreover, there are no open parabolic regions.

 It is known that a systematic mathematical theory of comparison principles of linear elliptic equations has been established (see \cite[Chapters 4, 8]{GT03}).
 Gilbarg-Trudinger also established several classical comparison principles for elliptic solutions of quasilinear equations (see \cite[Chapter 10]{GT03} for details).
 These results have been widely used in the study of elliptic equations.
 However, there are also nonlinear equations to which the conclusions in \cite{GT03} cannot be applied directly, such as two-dimensional unsteady potential flow equations and three-dimensional steady potential flow equations.
 For the two-dimensional unsteady case, Chen-Feldman \cite{CFe12} established a strong comparison principle for elliptic solutions of the self-similar potential flow equation.
 This comparison principle plays an important role in the analysis of the shock reflection problem \cite{CFe18}.
-No results are available for the three-dimensional steady case.
-Therefore, in this paper, we mainly focus on comparison principles for \eqref{eq: phi eq.}, motivated by the application to the problem of supersonic flow over a delta wing, and the work of comparison principles for self-similar potential flow \cite{CFe12}.
+However, the results of the three-dimensional steady case are not yet available.
+Then, in this paper, we mainly focus on comparison principles for (\ref{eq: phi eq.}), motivated by the application to the problem of supersonic flow over a delta wing, and the work of comparison principles for self-similar potential flow \cite{CFe12}.

-We remark here that the state of equation of the Chaplygin gas satisfies the relation \eqref{eq:state eq.} with $\gamma=-1$.
+We remark here that the state of equation of the Chaplygin gas satisfies the relation (\ref{eq:state eq.}) with $\gamma=-1$.
 This gas has been used extensively in cosmology \cite{KMP01,Popov10}.
-Besides, based on the properties of the Chaplygin gas, some multidimensional Riemann problems have been well studied (see, for instance, \cite{CQu12,Wang20,SL16,Serre09}).
+Particularly, based on the properties of the Chaplygin gas, some multidimensional Riemann problems have been well studied (see, for instance, \cite{CQu12,Wang20,SL16,Serre09}).

-We denote by $\mathcal{N}$ the differential operator on the left-hand side of \eqref{eq: phi eq.}:
+We denote by $\mathcal{N}$ the differential operator on the left-hand side of (\ref{eq: phi eq.}):